Miracles School Partnership

 Annual fundraising dinner.
 Ticketed social evening for school parents held at a convenient, local location.
 The evening would focus on fundraising for Miracles utilising electronic auctions, raffles, live auctions, etc. Arranged and organised in partnership with Miracles.

-Sponsorship events such as marathons, bike rides, walks, parachute jumps, etc. We have a whole collection of activities for students, teachers and parents to get involved in should they wish to personalise their fundraising efforts – visit our events page.
+Sponsorship events such as marathons, bike rides, walks, parachute jumps, etc. We have a whole collection of activities for students, teachers and parents to get involved in should they wish to personalise their fundraising efforts.

 If you are interested in talking further to Miracles about a school partnership, please email us or call us on 07545174243